-Colostrum production, or colostrogenesis, starts approximately 3-4 weeks before calving and ends abruptly after giving birth (Brandon et al., 1971).
+Colostrum production, or colostrogenesis, starts approximately 3 to 4 wk before calving and ends abruptly after giving birth (Brandon et al., 1971).
 For multiparous cows, this means that colostrum production occurs during the dry period.
-Simultaneously, at the end of gestation nutrient requirements for the growing prenatal calf are at its maximum (Bell et al., 1995, Quigley and Drewry, 1998, Lean et al., 2013).
-The NRC (2001) nutrient requirements were recently revised and for pregnant dairy cows protein requirements for gestation are set at 125 g MP (or true digested protein in
+Simultaneously, at the end of gestation nutrient requirements for the growing prenatal calf are at its maximum (Bell et al., 1995; Quigley and Drewry, 1998; Lean et al., 2013).
+The NRC (2001) nutrient requirements were recently revised and for pregnant dairy cows protein requirements for gesta-